Dutch police clash with anti-lockdown protesters in 2 cities - WTMJ

 In Eindhoven, 125 kilometers (78 miles) south of Amsterdam, a central square near the main railway station was littered with rocks, bicycles and shattered glass.
 The crowd of hundreds of demonstrators also was believed to include supporters of the anti-immigrant group PEGIDA, which had sought to demonstrate in the city.

-Eindhoven police said they made at least 30 arrests by late afternoon and warned people to stay away from the city center amid the clashes.
+Eindhoven police said they made at least 55 arrests and warned people to stay away from the city center amid the clashes.
 Trains to and from the station were halted and local media reported plundering at the station.

+A woman not involved in the protests was hospitalized after being injured by a police horse, police said.

 The violence came a day after anti-curfew rioters torched a coronavirus testing facility in the Dutch fishing village of Urk.